FloatingComet62/scam-control/README.md

-# scamDetector
+# Scan Control

-Detector of scams
+Controller of scams